 Typically, we will be calibrating at a monthly frequency.
 Our benchmark settings for the macroeconomic parameters are as follows: $\beta = .97^{1/n}$ where n is the number of periods in a year.
 The steady-state annualized inflation is 2.5%.
 The coefficient of relative risk aversion, $\sigma = .25$, labor supply elasticity γ^{-1} is 20, and the demand elasticity ε is 5.
 The potential for any type of endogenous propagation in this type of model is closely related to the elasticity of marginal cost with respect to output.
-Thus, low labor supply elasticities or coefficients of relative risk aversion greater than one severely compromise persistence in this simple and stark setting.7 Dotsey and King (2005, 2006) explore many features of more sophisticated models that are capable of generating low marginal cost responses to output.
-We view our which indicates that values of $\sigma > 1$ preclude low elasticities of marginal cost with respect to output.
+Thus, low labor supply elasticities or coefficients of relative risk aversion greater than one severely compromise persistence in this simple and stark setting.8 Dotsey and King (2005, 2006) explore many features of more sophisticated models that are capable of generating low marginal cost responses to output.
+We view our parameter settings as stand-ins for the more realistic persistence-generating mechanisms that are present in larger models.
+For robustness, we will also look at how setting $\sigma = 1$ or 2 affects some of our results.